theirc/airbel/src/_projects/becoming-one.md

 In partnership with Innovations for Poverty Action and World Vision, Becoming One aims to change behaviors, not just attitudes, to prevent partner violence through a couples counseling program delivered by local faith leaders.

 Becoming One leverages an already existing and large social network of faith leaders through World Vision, equipped with engaging and instructional videos on counseling, while couples are provided with materials, such as guidebooks to practice techniques, such as anger management and joint financial decision making, at home.
-Faith leaders connect these positive behaviors and lessons to biblical principles to achieve lasting change.&nbsp;
+Faith leaders connect these positive behaviors and lessons to biblical principles to achieve lasting change.